+There is a simple story of landrace cannabis repeated on most websites and articles that broach the topic.
+In this story, landrace strains are the original marijuana strains.
 While cannabis likely began in the Himalayan region, it spread in our early human history and was found all over the world in different natural environments where it had evolved into different varieties of cannabis – the landrace strains.
 As these strains evolved to adapt to the particular environment they were in, such as an arid mountain range or a hot steamy jungle, they developed unique characteristics and chemical profiles to survive in that area.
 1

 Then around the 1970’s cannabis breeders from the western world began hunting for strains in different countries.
 These “strain hunters,” as they are now commonly referred to, brought landrace indicas back from places like the Himalayas and Kush mountains.
 They brought back landrace sativas from places like Mexico, Thailand and Africa.
 These landrace strains were then bred together to create hybrid strains – which combined these different varieties to amplify desirable features like high THC levels and shorter growth cycles.
 This created the wide variety of strains we have today.

 Unfortunately, since there has been so much interbreeding and few of the original genetic lines have been preserved, making true landrace strains rare.
 This is one major reason why cannabis in the 1960’s and 1970’s was so different from what we have today – it was more similar to ancient cannabis, before everything was hybridized.
 But it is believed that you can still find original landrace cannabis in the wild if you go to very remote areas where it has thrived for thousands of years, like central Asia and the foothills of the Himalayan mountains.

 While landrace strains are considered rare – particularly the ones that were found back in the 1970’s, there are still some strains that exist in today’s cannabis market.